 Do I need to have a finished manuscript to approach someone like PYP to discuss working together for publishing?

 If I published with PYP would I still hold the property rights to my book?

-If we participate in the Authors Academy are part of the fees paid for the academy applied towards publishing?
+If we participate in the Publish Your Purpose Academy are part of the fees paid for the academy applied towards publishing?